-We derive the majority of our revenues from sales of licenses of our software applications.
+We derive the majority of our total revenues from sales of licenses of our software applications.
 We do not customize our software for a specific end user customer.
 We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value added resellers sell our software applications independently.
-Our software revenue was 55% of our total revenues in the three months ended June 30, 2007 and 56% in the three months ended June 30, 2006.
-Software revenue generated through direct distribution channels was approximately 24% of total software revenue in the three months ended June 30, 2006.
-Software revenue generated through indirect distribution channels was approximately 76% of total software revenue in the three months ended June 30, 2007 and was approximately 67% of total software revenue in the three months ended June 30, 2006.
+Our software revenue was 55% of our total revenues in the six months ended September 30, 2007 and 56% in the six months ended September 30, 2006.
+Software revenue generated through direct distribution channels was approximately 21% of total software revenue in the six months ended September 30, 2006.
+Software revenue generated through indirect distribution channels was approximately 21% of total software revenue generated through indirect distribution channels was approximately 29% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2007 and was approximately 71% of total software revenue in the six months ended September 30, 2006.
 We have no current plans to focus future growth on one distribution channel versus another.
 The failure of our indirect distribution channels to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.

 We have original equipment manufacturer agreements with Dell and Hitachi Data Systems for them to market, sell and support our software applications and services on a stand-alone basis and/or incorporate our software applications into their own hardware products.
 Dell and Hitachi Data Systems have no obligation to recommend or offer our software applications exclusively or at all, and they have no minimum sales requirements and can terminate our relationship at any time.
 An increasing portion of our software revenue is related to such sales arrangements with original equipment manufacturers that have no obligation to sell our software applications.
 A material portion of our software revenue is generated through these arrangements, and we expect this contribution to grow in the future.
+Sales through our original equipment manufacturer agreements accounted for approximately 13% of our total revenues for both the six months ended September 30, 2007 and 2006.